-It’s kind of hilarious and incredibly sad to think that if we lost our phone or the ability to access the internet that we would lose our so called “community.”
-In addition, to the fragile tie that binds us to our “friends”, I ask you to think about why neither Facebook nor any other social media platform will never be a real “community.”
+It’s kind of hilarious and incredibly sad to think that if we lost our phones or the ability to access the internet that we would lose our so called “community.”
+In addition, to the fragile tie that binds us to our “friends”, I ask you to think about why neither Facebook nor any other social media platform will ever be a real “community.”
 As a result, it will never be a place where wise men and women spend a lot of time and energy.
 But where 2 are gathered and begin to LIVE in love and truth with one another, there health, wholeness and holiness can be practiced and strengthened in spirit, heart, mind and body.

 “Community is built on the unity, of whole, healthy and holy individuals, who are the whole and the wholeness of the one.